Spinal Arthritis: Symptoms

 - Magnetic resonance imaging (MRI): This test gives a 3-dimensional view of parts of the back and can show the spinal cord, nerve roots, and surrounding spaces.

-- Computerized tomography (CT scan): This test shows the shape and size of the spinal canal, its contents, and structures surrounding it.
+- CT scan: This test shows the shape and size of the spinal canal, its contents, and structures surrounding it.
 It shows bone better than nerve tissue.

 - Bone scan: This test uses injected radioactive material that attaches itself to bone.
 A bone scan can detect arthritis but may not be able to differentiate it from other disorders.
 Therefore, bone scans are usually performed along with other tests.